Table of Contents

 The term “law” in Galatians stands for the moral laws, civil statutes, and ceremonial rituals that were given in Sinai.
 To these laws, the Jews later added their own man-made laws.
 They mistakenly thought that by their own power they could obey these laws, and that by such obedience they could gain salvation.

-Paul explains that the gospel promises were confirmed to Abraham in the covenant, and that the revelation of God’s law 430 years later did not change that covenant (Gal.
+Paul explained that the gospel promises were confirmed to Abraham in the covenant, and that the revelation of God’s law 430 years later did not change that covenant (Gal.
 3:6–9, 14–18).
 “The law” was not designed to replace the covenant or to provide another means of salvation, but to help people use the covenant’s provisions for divine grace.

 “The law” was not intended to be an end in itself, as the Jews thought but a means—a “schoolmaster”—to lead men to salvation in Christ according to the promises of the covenant.
 The purpose of “the law,” its “end,” or goal, was to lead men to Christ (Rom.
 10:4), not to open for them another road to salvation.

-Paul teaches further that the covenant with Abraham provided for the salvation of the Gentiles.
+Paul taught further that the covenant with Abraham provided for the salvation of the Gentiles.
 But the false teaching of the Judaizers was to impose on the Gentile converts the ceremonial services, such as circumcision and the ritual observance of “days, and months, and times, and years” (Gal.
 4:10; 5:2).

-God’s Moral Law Still Binding
+God’s Moral Law Is Still Binding

 The word “law” in the book of Galatians includes both the moral and the ceremonial law; in fact, the ceremonial law would have been meaningless without the moral law (Gal.
 2:16).
 The ceremonial law was abolished at the cross because it pointed to the ministry of Christ (Col. 2:14–17), but the moral law—the Ten Commandments—remains binding on the Christians (Matt.
 5:17, 18).